cloudposse/build-harness/docs/targets.md

-  terraform/get-plugins               Ensure all plugins can be fetched terraform/install                   Install terraform terraform/lint                      Lint check Terraform terraform/rewrite-module-source     Rewrite the *.tf files to use registry notation for modules sources terraform/rewrite-required-providers Rewrite versions.tf to update existing configuration to add an explicit source attribute for each provider terraform/upgrade-modules           Upgrade all terraform module sources
+  terraform/get-plugins               Ensure all plugins can be fetched terraform/install                   Install terraform terraform/lint                      Lint check Terraform terraform/loosen-constraints        Rewrite versions.tf to remove upper bound for terraform core version constraint (like this ">= 0.12.0, < 0.14.0") terraform/rewrite-module-source     Rewrite the *.tf files to use registry notation for modules sources terraform/rewrite-required-providers Rewrite versions.tf to update existing configuration to add an explicit source attribute for each provider terraform/upgrade-modules           Upgrade all terraform module sources